 Since philosophy is not always taught in schools, 100-level Philosophy courses at UC are designed for beginners.
 No special academic background is required.

-Every 100-level Philosophy course is offered at an absolute beginner level.
-No background is presupposed.
 Each course involves two hours of lectures and one tutorial a week.
-A pass in one 100-level Philosophy course allows you to enter 200-level Philosophy courses.
+A pass in a single 100-level Philosophy course allows you to enrol in any 200-level Philosophy course.

-At 300-level, courses are usually offered in the history of philosophy, philosophy of science, philosophy of art, contemporary philosophy, logic and political philosophy.
+At 300-level, courses are usually offered in contemporary philosophy, history of philosophy, political philosophy, philosophy of religion, mathematical logic, philosophical logic, ethics and bioethics.

 For further career information, please go to www.canterbury.ac.nz/careers